HELLP syndrome is a pregnancy complication that affects the blood and liver. It’s a medical emergency that needs quick treatment.

 How is HELLP syndrome diagnosed?

-Your provider does a physical exam to check you for:
+To find out if you have HELLP syndrome, your provider does a physical exam to check you for:

 - Belly pain or soreness, especially in the upper right side

-- Enlarged liver
+- An enlarged liver

 - High blood pressure

 Your provider may do blood tests to check your liver enzyme levels and your platelet count.
 He may do a CT scan to see if there’s bleeding in your liver.
 A CT scan is a test that uses X-rays and computers to take pictures of your body.

 Your provider may do tests like a non-stress test or ultrasound to check your baby’s health.
 A non-stress test (also called NST or fetal heart rate monitoring) checks your baby’s heart rate in the womb to see how the heart rate changes when your baby moves.
 Your provider uses this test to make sure your baby’s getting enough oxygen.
 Ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.

 Many women are diagnosed with preeclampsia before they have HELLP.
 Sometimes signs and symptoms of HELLP symptoms are the first signs of preeclampsia.

 How is HELLP syndrome treated?